gitleviglenn/TC2R2/README.md

 many of us are still learning julia and python we want to create a library of functions and scripts that have been written to analyse data.

+For examples of the figures that have been created using the scripts in TC2R2, see the TC2R2figures.pdf document.